 Other tests may be required in addition to the above general requirements depending upon your individual health history and background.

 After making your deposit and choosing your surgery date, we will send you all pre and post-operative instruction and procedural consents.
 When you receive them, please review and sign each page where indicated.
 You may highlight any areas of concern or make a list of any additional questions and your patient care coordinator will review and answer all your questions during your pre-operative phone appointment.

 A special note, all patients considering surgery should avoid aspirin or any aspirin-containing products such as Advil or ibuprofen for 2 weeks prior to surgery and for 1 week after surgery as well as Fish Oil.
 Depending on the severity of the Gynecomastia, you may be asked to quit smoking for 2 weeks prior.
-Please confirm with Dr. Cruise duing your consultation, as smoking inhibits wound healing and can cause wound healing problems.
-For a complete list of all gynecomastia pre op and post op instructions, please click here: Patient Forms
+Please confirm with Dr. Cruise during your consultation, as smoking inhibits wound healing and can cause wound healing problems.
+For a complete list of all gynecomastia pre-op and post-op instructions, please click here: Patient Forms